SchoolListit/SchoolListIt-Platform/README.md

 Teachers rely on so many learning apps, but for a mom with multiple children that quickly compounds.
 Each child has multiple teachers using multiple 'Apps' and each school has different systems.
 This quickly turns into chaos.
 When remote learning began after Covid, I scoured the web for an 'App' that could organize it all for me, but **there just isn't an app for that.**

-### Instead of complaining, I created SchoolListit.
+### Instead of complaining, I created [SchoolListit].(https://github.com/SchoolListit/SchoolListIt-App)

 SchoolListIt pulls it all together into one easily discernable format that parents, grandparents, and guardians from a wider variety of backgrounds can understand.
-Parents balancing work and life need 'at a glance' access to which school assignments are due and when - right on thier phones, organized by child, and checked off as complete - that is exactly what the SchoolListIt App does.
+Parents balancing work and life need 'at a glance' access to which school assignments are due and when - right on thier phones, organized by child, and checked off as complete - that is exactly what the SchoolListIt App does. [*follow this link to the README on the SchoolListIt App*](https://github.com/SchoolListit/SchoolListIt-App)

 SchoolListit is currently a free and open platform for parents, teachers, and anyone in a student’s support network.
-Instead of reinventing what teachers and schools are likely to use, I chose to build a React App that can feed from any existing system's data via REST API, and consolidate diverse learning tools in one place.
+Instead of reinventing what teachers and schools are likely to use, SchoolListIt is a React App that can feed from any existing system's data via REST API, and programattically consolidate diverse learning tools in one place.

 The possibilities are endless when you approach a problem from a new angle.
 I designed SchoolListIt considering education from outside the classroom and outside the boardroom.
 SchoolListIt pairs React with WordPress.
 Because even though we may not know exactly what we need today, **I’d bet there’s a plugin for that**.